 |Modulus (psi) = At any point on the elastic region tangent line (Stress ÷ Strain) =|

 |Elongation (% ) =||Extension at failure x 100||=||Extension at failure x 100|

 |Initial grip separation||2 in|

-Test conditions like pull speed, initial grip separation, full-scale load, and sample width will affect the results.
-ASTM test procedure D 882 describes a protocol for making choices about these settings.
-For simplicity and accuracy in comparing values, ExxonMobil uses highly automated tensile testers and has standardized to a particular set-up.
+Test conditions like pull speed, initial grip separation, full-scale load, and sample width will affect the results, so ASTM test procedure D 882 describes a protocol for making choices about these settings.
+For simplicity and accuracy in comparing values, ExxonMobil uses highly automated tensile testers that have been standardized with a particular set-up.
 These conditions are summarized in Table 5.

 Machine Direction (MD)

 |Crosshead speed (in/min),|

 |Table 5: ExxonMobile standard conditions for tensile testing|

 |ExxonMobil has two test procedures for tensile testing, one for use with Instron equipment (#506) and one for use with Sintech machines (#510), in both tests, the specimen is subjected to identical evaluation conditions.|

 NOTE: The tensile properties for all coated and metallized films are measured on a base sheet prior to coating or metallization.